storm-fsv-cvut/smoderp2d-manual/user_guide/docs/index.md

 Physical meanings of these parameters and their implementation in the model are in detail described in the reference manual.

-For instance, in Czechia type data can be obtain from ZABAGED data.
+For instance, in Czechia stream shape data can be obtain from ZABAGED data.

 ![watercourse with identifier](./img/stream_data.png)